wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 == Screenshots ==

-1. Allows any visitor to easily contact you or ask for a meeting
+1. *vCita Contact Form* - Allows any visitor to easily contact you or ask for a meeting
+2. *vCita Contact Widget* - Can be integrated in any web page
+3. *vCita Scheduler Experience* - Your schedule is displayed when a visitor clicks "Set a Meeting"
+4. *vCita Scheduler Experience* - The visitor request is sent to you via email
+5. *vCita Scheduler Experience* - Meeting invite is sent to the visitor and you once meeting is accepted
+6. *vCita Web-Based Meeting Room* - You can meet with vCita Video Meeting or Phone Conference

+== Changelog ==
+ = Version 1.1.0 =
+ * Created a new and simplified design for the Contact Form Settings page
+ * Added the "Professional Title" field which can be specified while creating a new user
+ * New screenshots